Skip to content

 • 10 hours (in addition to the previous)

-For example, an attempt that fails three times before eventually succeeding will be delivered roughly 35 minutes and 5 seconds following the first attempt.
+For example, a message that fails three times before succeeding will be delivered roughly 35 minutes and 5 seconds after the first attempt.

-You can also use the webhook dashboard to manually retry each message at any time, or automatically retry ("Recover") all failed messages starting from a given date.
+You can retry any message manually from the webhook dashboard, or use “Recover” to retry all failed messages from a given date.